 The College of Education is the hub of teacher education programs at Purdue, providing instruction on teaching methods and overseeing all clinical experiences and licensure.
 Five partner colleges provide content expertise in subjects including math, English education and the sciences.
-Here are our points of pride for all teacher education majors.

 *Includes both admitted candidates and program completers in any program leading to initial instructional licensure (traditional undergraduate, Transition to Teaching, etc.)